Cheshire Lines Committee: Formation

-The Act additionally gave powers for the MR to join as an equal partner, which it did in 1866.
+The act additionally gave powers for the MR to join as an equal partner, which it did in 1866.

-The MS&LR's Godley and Woodley Branch Railway was transferred to the CLC in 1866.
+The MS&LR's Godley and Woodley Branch Railway was transferred to the CLC by the Cheshire Lines Act 1866 (29 & 30 Vict. c. cccli).
 This left a small section (27 ch) of track between Apethorne Junction and Woodley Junction that still belonged to the Sheffield and Midland Joint Railway, with the CLC having running powers.

-The Cheshire Lines Committee was finally authorised, by The Cheshire Lines Act in 1867, as a fully independent organisation with a board formed from three directors from each of the parent companies.
+The Cheshire Lines Committee was finally authorised, by the Cheshire Lines Act 1867 (30 & 31 Vict. c. ccvii), as a fully independent organisation with a board formed from three directors from each of the parent companies.

 Manchester to Liverpool

 In 1864, Mr Edward Watkin, the MS&LR's chairman, proposed a more direct railway from Manchester to connect with the Garston and Liverpool Railway; this was mainly on the grounds that the existing arrangements for running powers on LNWR lines were inadequate.
 He had a point, as the lines were being used by three companies and had several curves that needed careful, and therefore slow, negotiation; there were 95 level-crossings and 60 or more signals in each direction.

 This proposal was made in the name of the MS&LR only, but Mr Watkin solicited support from the other CLC partners as it was in their interest, because of a competing potential alliance between the Lancashire and Yorkshire Railway (L&YR) and the Great Eastern Railway (GER).
-This proposal led to the MS&LR (Extension to Liverpool) Act of 1865; this Act was subsequently amended by the MS&LR (New Lines) Act of 1866 which altered the route slightly.
+This proposal led to the Manchester, Sheffield and Lincolnshire Railway (Extension to Liverpool) Act 1865 (28 & 29 Vict. c. ccclxxviii); this act was subsequently amended by the Manchester, Sheffield and Lincolnshire Railway (New Lines) Act 1866 (29 & 30 Vict. c. cxcii) which altered the route slightly.